Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Let’s get one thing out of the way first: fabric softeners, fabric conditioners and fabric enhancers are all the same, and they’re essential to use if you want to get more freshness or softness into your clothes.

-Fabric softeners are designed to help your clothes stay looking nice and new for longer, while also making them feel beautifully soft against your skin, as they smooth out the fibres of your clothes.
-What’s more, they provide your garments with a captivating, fresh scent.
+What fabric softener is designed to do is to help your clothes stay looking nice and new for longer, while also making them feel beautifully soft against your skin, as they smooth out the fibres of your clothes.
+What’s more, they can also provide your garments with a captivating, fresh scent.

 Although fabric softeners will not make your clothes cleaner (that’s what laundry detergents do), they will give you softer, fresher smelling, garments that keep their “new” feeling.
 Whether you are prone to skin irritation or have a baby in your family, Fairy Fabric Softener should definitely have pride of place in your utility room.